-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Three month period ended December 31, 2014 and 2013 (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars)

+Periods ended March 31, 2015 and 2014

+(Unaudited)

 1. Nature of Operations

 Electrovaya Inc. ("Electrovaya" or the "Company") and its subsidiaries (the "Group"), design, develop and manufacture proprietary Lithium Ion SuperPolymer® batteries, battery systems, and battery-related products for the clean electric transportation, Utility Scale Energy Storage and smart grid power, consumer and healthcare markets.
 The Company's mission is to accelerate clean transportation as a commercial reality with its advanced power system for all classes of zero-emission electric vehicles, plug-in hybrid electric vehicles and marine systems.
 The Company's other mission is to deliver Utility Scale Energy Storage Systems for the highest efficiency in electricity storage, whether the electricity is generated from intermittent wind and solar power or from other sources.
 Electrovaya Inc. was incorporated in 1996 under the Business Corporations Act (Ontario).